****This event, originally scheduled for Monday, September 16, 2019, 6:30pm, has been CANCELLED***

 Ocean County Library Manchester Branch welcomes veteran environmentalist, Delaware Riverkeeper and leader of the nationwide Green Amendment movement, Maya van Rossum, for a discussion on constitutional environmental rights and the historic opportunity to protect them facing New Jersey.
 Join us to learn about a new strategy for environmental protection and pick up a copy of Maya’s award-winning book on the topic, The Green Amendment, Securing Our Right to a Healthy Environment.
-Registration will be required for this event, please check back in for more details.

 Monday, September 16, 2019, 6:30pm

 Manchester Township, NJ

 This talk is being held as part of Ocean County Library’s programming in support of Water/Ways, a Museum on Main Street exhibition organized by the Smithsonian Traveling Exhibition Service and was made possible by a grant from the New Jersey Council for the Humanities, a state partner of the National Endowment for the Humanities.

 Any views, findings, conclusions, or recommendations expressed in Water/Ways related programming do not necessarily represent those of the National Endowment for the Humanities or the New Jersey Council for the Humanities.

 The Water/Ways exhibit is on display at the Toms River Branch (101 Washington Street, Toms River, NJ 08753) from August 19 through September 29.

 In the decades long fight for a cleaner environment, we’ve been fighting a losing battle.
 The sad truth is, our laws are designed to accommodate pollution rather than prevent it.
 People feel powerless when it comes to preserving the quality of their water, air, public parks, and special natural spaces.